As vaccine battle with UK deepens, EU blames AstraZeneca

 The Leiden-based plant, run by sub-contractor Halix, is listed as a supplier of vaccines in both the contracts that AstraZeneca has signed with Britain and with the European Union.

-“What is produced in Halix has to go to the EU,” the official added.

-AstraZeneca has not yet sought approval in the EU for Halix, but the official and a second EU source said the request was on its way.
-Without regulatory approval, vaccines produced at Halix cannot be used in the EU.
+AstraZeneca has not yet sought approval for vaccines produced at Halix to be used in the EU, but EU officials said the request was on its way.

 As of March 20, the UK had administered nearly 44 vaccines for every 100 people, whereas the EU had administered nearly 13 shots per 100 people, according to public data compiled by Our World In Data website.

-Reporting by Paul Sandle in Londion and John Chalmers in Brussels; Additional reporting by Sarah Young in London; Writing by Guy Faulconbridge; Editing by Nick Macfie
+Reporting by Paul Sandle and Elizabeth Piper in Londion, John Chalmers and Philip Blenkinsop in Brussels; Additional reporting by Sarah Young in London; Writing by Guy Faulconbridge; Editing by Nick Macfie and Catherine Evans

 Our Standards: The Thomson Reuters Trust Principles.